 Data analytics is playing a critical role in this transformation.
 Banks are using data analytics to transform their operations, improve customer experience, mitigate risks, and ensure compliance with regulations.

 Data analytics Companies like DAAS LABS have set up a separate center of excellence for Banking Analytics and work on numerous Use Cases of Data Analytics in Banking.
 Banks also need to set up Data analytics COE and leverage Data’s potential to improve decision-making, tailor personalized experiences, and drive industry innovation is vast.
-Some more key facts to look at from a Data Perspective:
+From my perspective as a CFO, here are some key insights regarding data and its transformative role in the banking industry:

 60% of banks believe that data analytics will be the most important driver of innovation in the banking industry over the next five years.